History of Hungary: World War II

 The era was characterized by growing anti-Semitism, which was also supported at the level of state politics, leading to the violent deaths of more than 400,000 Jews from 1941 to 1945.
 The war took many lives among the population, the most devastating was the siege of Budapest.
 There were about half a million civilian and military victims of World War II in Hungary, in addition to the hundreds of thousands killed in death camps.
 The country's infrastructure was severely damaged, and most of the national wealth was taken by the Germans and the Soviets.
 All the recaptured territories were also lost, and the Hungarian civilian population then lost even more people, who suffered the return of the attacks in neighboring countries in Slovakia, Transcarpathia, and especially in Vojvodina from deportation and massacres.

 Following the Paris Peace Treaty of 1947, Hungary had an area smaller than the Trianon borders, and the Czechoslovak delegation succeeded in removing the Bratislava bridgehead from the country.
 The country, plagued by looting and inflation, was then ordered to pay $300 million in damages.

 As regards Hungary's World War II casualties, Tamás Stark of the Hungarian Academy of Sciences calculated military losses at 300,000–310,000, including 110–120,000 killed in battle and 200,000 missing in action and prisoners of war in the Soviet Union.
 Hungarian military losses include 110,000 men who were conscripted from the annexed territories of Greater Hungary in Slovakia, Romania and Yugoslavia and the deaths of 20,000–25,000 Jews conscripted for army labor units.
 Civilian losses of about 80,000 include 45,500 killed in the 1944–1945 military campaign and in air attacks, and the genocide of Romani people of 28,000 persons.
-Jewish Holocaust victims totaled 600,000 (300,000 in the territories annexed between in 1938 and 1941, 200,000 in the pre-1938 countryside and 100,000 in Budapest).
+Jewish Holocaust victims totaled 600,000 (300,000 in the territories annexed between 1938 and 1941, 200,000 in the pre-1938 countryside, and 100,000 in Budapest).